-Video poker ranks among the most commonly played casino games in the world, with various factors contributing to its popularity.
-The game boasts a low house edge and can be beaten as long as players implement a good strategy and make optimal decisions.
-Both online and offline casinos have now introduced an impressive number of video poker variations to appease the growing appetites of fans of this game.
+Video poker ranks among the most widely played casino games in the world, with various factors contributing to its popularity.
+The game boasts a low house edge and can be beaten as long as players implement a sound strategy and make optimal decisions.
+Both online and land-based casinos have now introduced an impressive number of video poker variations to satisfy the growing appetite of fans of this game.

-One of the most well-known members of the extended video poker family of games is Double Bonus Poker.
-Like many other video poker variants, this one, too, is a derivative of the commonly played Jacks or Better.
-The game also shares quite a few similarities with another Jacks or Better derivative, Bonus Poker, only it comes with a higher variance.
+One of the best-known members of the extended video poker family is Double Bonus Poker.
+Like many other video poker variants, this one, too, is a derivative of the popular Jacks or Better.
+The game also shares several similarities with another Jacks or Better derivative, Bonus Poker, except that it comes with higher variance.

-One of the main points of interest with Double Bonus Poker is that it offers twice as many credits for forming a Four of a Kind with Aces, which is also where the game gets its name from.
+One of the main points of interest with Double Bonus Poker lies in the fact that it pays twice as many credits for forming a Four of a Kind with Aces, from which the game takes its name.
 Many players are quick to transition from Bonus Poker to Double Bonus Poker, but unfortunately, few of them pause to consider one key feature of this game – the doubled payouts for four Aces in Double Bonus Poker come at the cost of reduced payouts for Two Pairs, which is precisely what increases variance.

-However, if one succeeds in finding a Double Bonus Poker game which offers full pay, they will be able to gain a slight advantage over the house.
+However, if one succeeds in finding a Double Bonus Poker game that offers full pay, they will be able to gain a slight advantage over the house.
 Add optimal playing strategy to the mix, and you will find Double Bonus Poker can indeed be a profitable option for video poker fans.
-The following article will outline some of the pivotal aspects of Double Bonus Poker and offer tips on basic strategy for smart players to follow.
+The following article outlines some of the pivotal aspects of Double Bonus Poker and offers tips on basic strategy for smart players to follow.

 The Basics of Double Bonus Poker

 The rules of play in Double Bonus Poker are quite easy to comprehend.
-A full deck of 52 cards is in play and the game is based on the commonly played five-card draw.
-Players start by adjustive the size of their stakes per hand as there is the option to play one to five coins on each round.
+A full deck of 52 cards is in use and the game is based on the classic five-card draw.
+Players start by adjusting the size of their stakes per hand, with the option to play one to five coins on each round.
 Once the bet is made, players are dealt five random cards that make up their initial hand.

-Similarly to Jacks or Better and Bonus Poker, the objective is to determine which of the five cards are worth holding and which ones should be replaced so that you can form a winning hand.
-Then, the player will receive replacements for the discards and will be paid in accordance with the game’s paytable if they have completed a qualifying hand after the draw.
+As in Jacks or Better and Bonus Poker, the objective is to determine which of the five cards are worth holding and which should be replaced so that you can form a winning hand.
+The player then receives replacements for the discards and is paid in accordance with the game’s paytable if a qualifying hand is completed after the draw.

-On winning hands, players are provided with an opportunity to increase their profits by taking advantage of the Double Up functionality, which is a feature the majority of video poker variants share.
-If players decide to give the Double Up functionality a try, they will be dealt five additional cards.
-The house card is dealt facing up next to four other cards that are facing down.
-The player needs to select one of the four face-down cards and if it is of a higher value than that of the house, the winnings from the last hand played will be doubled.
-If not, the profits will be forfeited in favour of the house.
-In most variants of the game, a tie results in a push and the player gets to retain their winnings on the last hand.
+On winning hands, players are offered an opportunity to increase their profits by taking advantage of the Double Up feature, which the majority of video poker variants share.
+If they decide to use this option, they will be dealt five additional cards.
+The house card is dealt face up next to four other cards that are face down.
+The player selects one of the four face-down cards and, if it is of higher value than the house card, the winnings from the last hand are doubled.
+If not, the profits are forfeited in favour of the house.
+In most variants of the game, a tie results in a push and the player retains their winnings from the last hand.

 The Paytable and Hand Rankings in Double Bonus Poker